Group Data in Excel

 Below is the summary of the monthly sales summary across different categories of the business.

-As you can see above we could see only three months summary in the single page view, to see other months summary we need to scroll right of the sheet to see other remaining months to see the summary but by grouping the data we can see in single page view like the below one.
+As you can see above we could see only two months summary in the single page view, to see other months summary we need to scroll right of the sheet to see other remaining months to see the summary but by grouping the data we can see in single page view like the below one.

 Ok, let me show you how to group the first-month sub-category breakup.

-Select columns that we need to group, in this example we need to group sub-category breakup columns and see the only monthly total, so we need to select only sub-category columns.
+- Step 1: Select columns that we need to group, in this example we need to group sub-category breakup columns and see the only monthly total, so we need to select only sub-category columns.

-After selecting the columns to the group go to the Data tab under the outline category of the Data tab we have a “Group” option.
+- Step 2: After selecting the columns to the group go to the Data tab under the outline category of the Data tab we have a “Group” option.